intel-retail/automated-vending/docs_src/configuration.md

 - `PID` - the `uint16` value (as a base-10 string) corresponding to the Product ID of the USB device (run `lsusb` to list VID and PID values of connected USB devices).
 For example, if the PID is `0035` in the output of `lsusb`, it is `"53"` in the configuration file
 - `SimulateDevice` - the boolean value that tells this device service to expect an input device to dictate inputs (`false`), or if a simulated device will be used (and REST API calls will control it) (`true`) - if `true`

-## Controller Board Device Service
+## Controller board device service

 The following items can be configured via the `Driver` section of the service's [configuration.toml](https://github.com/intel-iot-devkit/automated-checkout/blob/master/ds-controller-board/res/configuration.toml) file.
 All values are strings.